-Miracle Dressing Wound Care System is the Solution to Prevent and to Heal Bruising
+Miracle Dressing Wound Care System is the Solution to Prevent and to Help Heal Bruising

 It is time to have a product to help heal, protect and make the healed skin more resilient: Miracle Dressing Wound Care System (MDS).
 Miracle Dressing can stabilize vulnerable skin to prevent recurring bruising.
 MDS has two major mechanisms of action.
 First, the patent pending 21-day Miracle Dressing acts as a barrier, a “second skin,” stabilizing the skin to minimize bruising.
 It also minimizes further shear forces and friction that cause expansion of the existing bruising, thus limiting its ability to heal.

 Using the Miracle Dressing, along with a humectant such as Natural Marine Extract in Aloe Vera Gel, allows the papillary dermis injury/wound to heal without disruption, stabilizes the entire wound and surrounding skin to minimize shear forces that easily expand the purpura/ecchymoses.
 Repeated use of the Miracle Dressing Wound Care System has been shown by biopsy to increase the collagen (strength), elastin (elasticity) and hyaluronic acid (thickness) of the skin.
 MDS also increases the number and function of the fibrocytes and capillaries that maintain, build and nourish the skin - changes are the foundation to making the skin more resilient to further bruising.